The power of a lab analyzer, on your bathroom shelf.

 Track your results, not your effort.

-Tracks the same ketones as a blood test at 10x the sensitivity of a urine test strip
+Tracks BHB and AcAc, at 10x the sensitivity of a urine strip

-Tracks specific gravity and urine color, as an indicator of hydration status
+Tracks specific gravity as an indicator of hydration status

 Analyze trends, set goals, take action.

 Become the best version of yourself.

 Track the same ketones as a blood reader without having to prick yourself

 Increase physical endurance

 Keep your diet in the optimal zone for anaerobic exercise performance